Jimdo/grunt-jquery-toolbox/README.md

   'use strict';

   grunt.initConfig({
-    'angular-toolbox': {
+    'jquery-toolbox': {
         /* specify the preconfigured tasks that
          should be used in the project */
       tasks: [
         'build',
         'coverage',
         'coveralls',
         'demo',
-        'demo:e2e',
         'release',
         'tdd',
         'test'
       ],

       // whether or not the author in package.json should be set to the
       // contributor with the most commits
       dynamicAuthor: false,

       // customize the demo/test environment files
       envFilter: function(env) { return env; },